syk2021/cpsc482/code.md

 ### Motivation
     Creating systems that can generate code given problem descriptions requires a deep understanding of both problem solving and reasoning.
 Recently, large-scale transformer-based language models used to generate texts were shown to be capable of generating solutions to simple programming problems in Python.
-These tasks often involved short problem descriptions that were solvable with shorter solutions that translated a sequence of steps into code.
+These tasks often involved shorter problems that were solvable with shorter solutions that translated a sequence of steps into code.
 In comparison, generating solutions for competitive programming problems is more complex.
 It involves developing an entire approach from scratch, with strategic use of a multitude of algorithms and data structures.
 It also often requires understanding more complicated problem descriptions.
 Besides this, feedback attainable is minimal because there are private test cases and competitive programming problems become more difficult over time as programmers can rely on their solutions for past problems.
 Because competitive programming is more challenging in this way, Li et al. emphasize that developing a machine learning system that can generate code for these problems is a "robust and meaningful benchmark for many aspects of intelligence."

 ### Methodology
     A new code generation system for competitive programming problems called AlphaCode was proposed in 2022 by Li et al.